vfremaux/moodle-mod_sharedresource/README.txt

 - An activitty module (this module) allowing making new resources and share them with indexing information into the reosurce catalog.
-- Full handling of LOM, LOMFR, ScoLOMFR, SupLOMFR (french variants and enrichements to LOM)
+- Full handling of Dublin Core, LOM, LOMFR, ScoLOMFR, SupLOMFR (french variants and enrichements to LOM)
 - Extensible metadata plugin architecture allows easily adding more support to other Dublin Core based formats
 - Metadata user profile definition, allowing to reduce the metadata impact on user experience to the "just necessary"
 - Configurable search engine, allowing choosing which attributes to use for searching
 - Localisation of the sharing level to a course category, making category scoped private repositories.
 - OAI-PMH exposition on sharedresource entries (site level)
-- External resource submission gate for remote feeding the library from external authoring tools
+- External resource submission gate for remote feeding the library from external authoring tools (Pro version)
-- MNET architecture of services to publish and search remotely in a "provider/consumer" definition
+- MNET architecture of services to publish and search remotely in a "provider/consumer" definition (Pro version)

 Installation
 ==============